psaiiko/EQMosaic/README.md

 * Uses a similar offset system and auto login system that MQ uses
 * Overrides files APIs to redirect eqini files so each instance can have its own settings

-This will get your account flag for 3rd party tools use on Everquest.
+This will get your account flagged for 3rd party tools use on Everquest.

+## Future updates

 Offsets and repo won't be maintained in the future.